Skip to main content

 Beyond the Headset: Evidence Across Immersive Formats

 Head-mounted VR is only one tool.
-Many institutions use or are considering fulldome theatres, projection-mapped environments, immersive rooms, and augmented reality.
+Many institutions use or are considering fulldome theaters, projection-mapped environments, immersive rooms, and augmented reality.
 The research supports these formats.

 Yu and colleagues (2016) studied 781 undergraduates and found that students in immersive fulldome planetariums showed the greatest learning retention compared to identical content on flat screens.
 Jacobson's research at the Carnegie Museum of Natural History found dome displays produced significantly better factual recall than desktop displays, with a follow-up study demonstrating superior conceptual understanding as judged by domain experts.